swax/NAISYS/docs/007-web-auth.md

 ### Solution: Supervisor DB as Session Source of Truth

 Both apps read/write the same `naisys_session` cookie.
 In SSO mode, **supervisor's own `sessions` table** (in `supervisor.db`) is the single source of truth for session tokens — there is no shared hub session table.
 ERP imports `findSession` and `findUserByApiKey` from `@naisys/supervisor-database`.
-When running standalone, ERP falls back to its local session storage and its local password-based login route; supervisor always uses its own DB and its own passkey routes.
+When running standalone, ERP falls back to its local session storage and its local password-based login route; supervisor always uses its own DB and its own credential routes.

+#### Single Cookie

+Both apps read/write the same `naisys_session` cookie.

 #### Enabling SSO Mode